chrisant996/clink/docs/clink.md

 set CLINK_TERM_VS=\e[?12l
 ```

+### Color Emojis

+The Unicode specification for emojis is constantly evolving.
+It's natural for operating system versions, code libraries, and application programs to lag behind the latest Unicode specification.

+Clink's emoji width predictions work best on Windows 11 with Windows Terminal 1.22 or newer.
+All of the actual rendering is done by the terminal program.
+Applications have to make assumptions and predictions about how Unicode characters will end up being rendered by terminal programs.
+It involves a lot of guesswork.

+Clink has no way to know for sure how different combinations of OS / graphics library / Windows Terminal versions will affect how different emoji characters will actually get rendered.
+Clink also has no way to know for sure how different complex joined emoji sequences or malformed/invalid/nonsensical emoji sequences will end up getting rendered in a terminal program.
+Windows Terminal 1.22 includes many new improvements for rendering color emojis but there are still some edge cases that aren't fully implemented yet.
+Windows Terminal 1.21 has good support for rendering color emojis, but you may encounter various emoji sequences that don't render as expected in WT 1.21 or older.

+If you encounter problems with emoji characters, first check whether the latest OS version and/or the latest terminal program version solves some of the problems.
+If the problems persist, you can [open a new issue](https://github.com/chrisant996/clink/issues/new) in the Clink repo.
+Please be sure to share details and specific steps for how to reproduce the problem, so that it's possible for someone to try to help.

 ## Troubleshooting Tips

 If something seems to malfunction, here are some things to try that often help track down what's going wrong: